Attractions & Things to Do in Rhodes

 Acropolis of Rhodes

-Unfortified and located in one of the highest spots, it was a monumental area with sanctuaries, temples, and underground worshiping places.
+Unfortified and located in one of the highest spots, it was an area with sanctuaries, temples, and underground worshiping places.

 Marina of Rhodes